umtdemr/go-todo/README.md

   * I wrote some unit tests for email and user services
   * I've used [testify](https://github.com/stretchr/testify) for assertions and mocking

+#### Error handling
+  * I created a custom error type for wrapping errors in some packages.
+I liked creating custom error types because it's easy to differentiate errors and handle them accordingly.
+As a result, I can return meaningful errors to the client.

 #### Other
 * Used [gorilla/mux](https://github.com/gorilla/mux) for routing but I think I could have done it manually
 * Used [zerolog](https://github.com/rs/zerolog) for logging
   * I chose zerolog because it's fast and easy to use

+## Questions

+* Is it a good idea to store user data in the context if the handler is wrapped with authorization middleware?
+* My IDE yells at me for using package names in the variable names.
+For example, I used `UserError` variable name in `user` package.
+Is it a bad practice?
+* Is there any part that I might build with goroutines in this project?